sharvesh-s-5080/Ideal-Sampling/README.md

 Write a simple Python program for the construction and reconstruction of ideal, natural, and flattop sampling.
 ## Tools required:
   Google colab
+##  Theory
+Ideal or Instantaneous or Impulse Sampling: sampling signal is a periodic impulse train.
+The area of each impulse in the sampled signal is equal to the instantaneous value of the input signal.

+Natural Sampling:
+Natural sampling is also called practical sampling.
+In this sampling technique, the sampling signal is a pulse train.
+In natural sampling method, the top of each pulse in the sampled signal retains the shape of the input signal during pulse interval.

+Flat Top Sampling:
+The flat top sampling is also the practical sampling technique.
+In the flat top sampling, the sampling signal is also a pulse train.
+The top of each pulse in the sampled signal remain constant and is equal to the instantaneous value of the input signal 𝑥(𝑛) at the start of the samples.
 ## Ideal-Sampling Program:
 ```
 import numpy as np, matplotlib.pyplot as plt